FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/Chapter 4.rst

 The FLO-2D Storm Drain Guidelines manual is a companion reference document that describes the model integration and explains the data input.
 The basic storm drain model development procedure is:

     i.
 Develop and run a basic FLO-2D overland flow model.

     ii.
 Open the GDS and call the Storm Drain model GUI (SWMM GUI).

     iii.
 Develop a storm drain network with the provided SWMM GUI or one of any number of other associated external SWMM software GUIs. iv.
 GDS automatically creates the required FLO-2D interface data file when the GUI is closed and sets the storm drain switch to “ON”.

     v.
 Assign the storm drain inlet geometry and coefficients in the GDS dialog box.

     vi.
 Run FLO-2D model with the storm drain component. vii.
 Review the results in the SWMM.rpt file and graphically in the SWMM GUI.

-viii.Add other FLO-2D model components and details such as channels, buildings and levees.
+    viii.
+Add other FLO-2D model components and details such as channels, buildings and levees.

 4.9 Street Flow
 ---------------